 Let’s say that you wish to resolve mydomain.com to the IP address 10.20.30.40.
 In this case, you would need to open up the hosts file with a text editor and append the following line:

 10.20.30.40 mydomain.com www.mydomain.com

 We have upgraded our tunnel with CUI(Console UI).
 The CUI will help you present detailed information inside your cmd/terminal console to help you understand what is going wrong with the SSH connection.
 Below is a screenshot of CUI.

 These logs will be updated realtime with respect to your SSH connection established through Lambda Tunnel.
 For instance, if you are facing issues with your internet provider then it may result in crashing your binary file.
 In such cases, you will get below logs generated in the CUI.

 Port 443 is used for secure web browser communication.
 Web servers offering to accept and establish secure connections listen on this port for connections from web browsers desiring strong communication security.

-In such case, you can switch to Port 22 which is a default SSH Port and is used for Secure Shell (SSH) communication and allows remote administration access to the VM.
+In such a case, you can switch to Port 22 which is a default SSH Port and is used for Secure Shell (SSH) communication and allows remote administration access to the VM.
 For switching to Port 22 from Port 443, you can append

 -customSSHPort 22 to your usual tunnel command.